uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

 $ cf push service-registry -p target/service-registry-0.0.1-SNAPSHOT.jar -m 512M --random-route
 ```

 3) Create an user provided service for the `service-registry`.
 Substitute your uri.
 Do not use the literal below.
+For the uri please specify `http://` and no trailing `/` at the end.
+See example below.

 ```bash
 $ cf cups service-registry -p uri